-(1) Income Based Rent Policies

-Describe the PHA's income based rent setting policy/ies for public housing using, including discretionary (that is, not required by statute or regulation) income disregards and exclusions, in the appropriate spaces below.
+(1) Income Based Rent Policies Describe the PHA's income based rent setting policy/ies for public housing using, including discretionary (that is, not required by statute or regulation) income disregards and exclusions, in the appropriate spaces below.

 a.
-Use of discretionary policies: (select one) The PHA will not employ any discretionary rent-setting policies for income based rent in public housing.
+Use of discretionary policies: (select one)

+The PHA will not employ any discretionary rent-setting policies for income based rent in public housing.
 Income-based rents are set at the higher of 30% of adjusted monthly income, 10% of unadjusted monthly income, the welfare rent, or minimum rent (less HUD mandatory deductions and exclusions).
+(If selected, skip to sub-component (2))

+---or---

+\boxtimes The PHA employs discretionary policies for determining income based rent (If selected, continue to question b.)

+b.
+Minimum Rent

+1. What amount best reflects the PHA's minimum rent? (select one)

+\boxtimes \$0

+\$1-\$25

+\$26-\$50

-(If selected, skip to sub-component (2)) or The PHA employs discretionary policies for determining income based rent (If selected, continue to question b.) b.
-Mir nimum Rent 1.
-Wha at amount best reflects the PHA's minimum rent? (select one) \$0 \$1-\$25 \$26-\$50 2. 🗌 Yes No: Has the PHA adopted any discretionary minimum rent hardship exemption policies?
-3. If ye es to question 2, list these policies below: c.
-Re nts set at less than 30% than adjusted income 1.
-Yes No: Does the PHA plan to charge rents at a fixed amount or percentage less than 30% of adjusted income? • es to above, list the amounts or percentages charged and the circumstances under ich these will be used below:
+2. Yes X No: Has the PHA adopted any discretionary minimum rent hardship exemption policies?

+- 3. If yes to question 2, list these policies below: - c.
+Rents set at less than 30% than adjusted income - 1. \square Yes \boxtimes No: Does the PHA plan to charge rents at a fixed amount or percentage less than 30% of adjusted income? - 2.
+If yes to above, list the amounts or percentages charged and the circumstances under which these will be used below:

-d.
-Which of the discretionary (optional) deductions and/or exclusions policies does the PHA plan to employ (select all that apply) For the earned income of a previously unemployed household member For increases in earned income (between annual recertifications) Fixed amount (other than general rent-setting policy) If yes, state amount/s and circumstances below: Fixed percentage (other than general rent-setting policy) If yes, state percentage/s and circumstances below: For household heads For other family members For transportation expenses For the non-reimbursed medical expenses of non-disabled or non-elderly families Other (describe below) e.
-(Ceiling rents 1.
-Do you have ceiling rents? (rents set at a level lower than 30% of adjusted income) (select one) Yes for all developments Yes but only for some developments No 2.
-For which kinds of developments are ceiling rents in place? (select all that apply) For all developments For all general occupancy developments (not elderly or disabled or elderly only) For specified general occupancy developments For certain parts of developments; e.g., the high-rise portion For certain size units; e.g., larger bedroom sizes Other (list below) 3.
-Select the space or spaces that best describe how you arrive at ceiling rents (select all that apply) Market comparability study Fair market rents (FMR) 95 th percentile rents 75 percent of operating costs
+PHA h of the discretionary (optional) deductions and/or exclusions policies does the plan to employ (select all that apply) for the earned income of a previously unemployed household member for increases in earned income (between annual recertifications) fixed amount (other than general rent-setting policy) If yes, state amount/s and circumstances below: E Fi ixed percentage (other than general rent-setting policy) If yes, state percentage/s and circumstances below: ☐ Fe □ Fe ⊠ Fe fa for household heads for other family members for transportation expenses for the non-reimbursed medical expenses of non-disabled or non-elderly amilies other (describe below) e.
+Ceiling g rents - ou have ceiling rents? (rents set at a level lower than 30% of adjusted income) ct one) Yes for all developments Yes but only for some developments To 2.
+For w which kinds of developments are ceiling rents in place? (select all that apply) for all developments for all general occupancy developments (not elderly or disabled or elderly only) for specified general occupancy developments for certain parts of developments; e.g., the high-rise portion for certain size units; e.g., larger bedroom sizes other (list below) et the space or spaces that best describe how you arrive at ceiling rents (select all apply) □ Fa Market comparability study 'air market rents (FMR) 5 th percentile rents 5 percent of operating costs